 Helping cover costs for those volunteering their time to help the film and TV community.
 If you work in film, TV or cinema and have an idea for an activity that could help your friends and colleagues in the industry during the crisis, you can apply for a small Community Grant of £150 – £250, up to a maximum of £1,000, to cover set-up costs and expenses.
 It’s important to try to stay connected and support each other at the moment.
 Shared activities, trying something new or getting creative can help us to stay in touch and take our minds off things.
 These grants are designed for grassroots organisations or individuals.
 Your activity could tackle isolation, connect people, involve professional development, skill sharing, mentoring or career development, or financial advice.
 Examples of things the fund could cover include: administrative costs, software, video conferencing fees, subtitles and British Sign Language interpretation or social media marketing.
-Applications currently closed.
-Visit the Film and TV Charity website to find out more about Community Grants, and how to apply.
+Applications may be currently closed, check the website to see if they have reopened.
+Visit the Film and TV Charity website to find out more about Community Grants.

 Freelands Foundation Emergency Fund

 The Freelands Foundation has partnered with a-n (The Artists Information Company) to set up a new £1.5m Emergency Fund for artists and freelancers who work in the visual arts and are experiencing severe financial hardship due to the Covid-19 pandemic.
 The fund will provide grants of £1,500 – £2,500.
-Applications are currently closed.
-Visit the Artists Information Company website to find out more about the Foundation Emergency Fund and if it will reopen.
+Applications may be currently closed, check the website to see if they have reopened.
+Visit the Artists Information Company website to find out more about the Foundation Emergency Fund.

 Leeds Inspired Small Grant Scheme

 In light of the COVID-19 situation some changes have been made to the Leeds Inspired Grant Scheme.
 They have boosted the Small Grant Scheme using funds from the temporarily suspended Main Grant Scheme.
 We have done this to enable the arts sector to access funds quickly and respond to the new demand for online events in Leeds.
 The limit for a Leeds Inspired Small Grant application has been increased to £1200 per application and we have increased the deadlines so that they are now monthly until the end of the year.
-Deadlines: 6th August, 3rd September, 2nd October & 5th November 2020.
+Deadline: 5th November 2020.
 Visit the Leeds Inspired website to find out more about the Small Grant Scheme and how you can apply.